PySimpleGUI/PySimpleGUI/readme.md

 Your code is not _required_ to have an object oriented architecture which makes the package usable by a larger audience.
 While the architecture is simple to understand, it does not *necessarily* limit you to only simple problems.

-Some programs are not well-suited for PySimpleGUI however.
+Some programs are not well-suited for PySimpleGUI, however.
 By definition, PySimpleGUI implements a subset of the underlying GUI frameworks' capabilities.
 It's difficult to define exactly which programs are well suited for PySimpleGUI and which are not.
 It depends on the details of your program.
 Duplicating Excel in every detail is an example of something not well suited for PySimpleGUI.

 [Japanese version of this readme](https://github.com/PySimpleGUI/PySimpleGUI/blob/master/readme.ja.md).